-This marks — as far as I can tell — the first ever terrorist attack on the London Underground, and it took place 130 years ago today.
+This marks — as far as I can tell — the first-ever terrorist attack on the London Underground, and it took place 130 years ago today.

-The attacks carried out on what are today the District and Circle lines, one near Embankment station and the other near Paddington.
+The attacks were carried out on what are today the District and Circle lines, one near Embankment station and the other near Paddington.